 - Walk on sidewalks or paths.
 If there are no sidewalks, walk facing traffic as far to the left as possible.

 - Advise your children to slow down and stay alert.
 Watch out for cars that are turning or backing up and don’t dart out into the street or cross in between parked cars.

-- Flashlights and glow sticks are a great way for trick-or-treaters to stay visible to drivers, just be sure to remind your children not to rupture the glow sticks or put them anywhere near their mouth.
+- Flashlights and glow sticks are an excellent way for trick-or-treaters to stay visible to drivers, just be sure to remind your children not to rupture the glow sticks or put them anywhere near their mouths.

 - When you get home, carefully examine the candy your kids collected before they eat any of it.
 Discard any food or candy that is unwrapped or the wrappers are partially open.
 If you have kids with allergies, check for items they shouldn’t be eating.